mcarrano/pf-next/PROCESS.md

 Tasks:

-- create visual representation of a proposed solution
+- create visual representation (mockups) of a proposed solution
 - communicate the visual representation

-- breaking modularization rules
+Definition of Done:

+- Design solves the problem that was identified in the requirements
+- Design has been reviewed and approved by stakeholders
+- Design has been reviewed by developer(s) for feasibility and modularity

 Concerns:

-- inconsistent implementations
+- inconsistency with current features or product needs
 - breaking modularization rules
+- Does not leverage/reuse existing assets to the greatest extent possible

 Deliverables:

-- TBA
+- Design mockups (wireframes and/or hi-res visualizations)

 ## Develop